-NOTE - Make sure you've assigned the system a temporary IP address prior to the archive.
+TIP - Make sure you've assigned the system a temporary IP address prior to the archive, or disabled network interfaces.
+This may prevent clients trying to connect to your system unknowingly during an archive.

 Presuming that MondoRescue has been installed, run the following command to generate an .iso image: